 A baby's skin coloring can vary greatly, depending on the baby's age, race or ethnic group, temperature, and whether or not the baby is crying.
-Skin color in babies often changes with both the environment and health.

 Stork bites or salmon patches